 - Bullying: taking and using work written by another and, even if edited, presenting it as your own; and where material was obtained inappropriately such as through emotional, social or physical pressure.

-Student Academic Leaders (SALs) are available at the online ASK Desk, and on-campus to help you acquire the skills to produce your best work, and avoid being charged with plagiarism.
-Learning Skills Advisors can help you to develop effective referencing and writing skills.
+- Student Academic Leaders (SALs) at the online ASK Desk (and on campus) can help you acquire the skills to produce your best work.